 Step 1: Attend a Study Abroad 101 Session

 All students who study abroad are required to attend a Study Abroad 101 session in OIS.
-Led by Returnee Goucher Study Abroad Students, the session lasts approximately 30 minutes followed by the opportunity to talk one-on-one with Goucher students who have gone abroad.
+Led by Returnee Goucher Study Abroad Students or OIS advisors, the session lasts approximately 30 minutes followed by the opportunity to talk one-on-one with Goucher students who have gone abroad.
 Study Abroad 101 covers topics such as how to explore program options, apply for a study abroad program, obtain academic credit for study abroad, and organize financial matters.

 Step 2: Attend a Study Abroad 102 Session

 Study Abroad 102 - Country Specific Overviews for Semester Programs

 Study Abroad 102 sessions, led by study abroad advisers, will provide students with more specific information about the region and program in which they are interested.
 Study abroad advisers will also walk students through the application process in these sessions.
 Learn about dates and times for these sessions on the Study Abroad 102 page.
 Study Abroad 101 and 102 are mandatory.
 Students must attend both sessions before meeting individually with an adviser.
 Please contact the appropriate OIS advisor if there are not any 102 schedules that fit your schedule.